 1) to raise funds to buy land in the Bristol-Avon catchment area, to reforest;

-2) to use each project to engage and educate the public on the subject of climate change and the biodiversity crisis.
+2) to use the project to engage and educate the public on the subject of climate change and the biodiversity crisis.

-a) to enable us to know the scale of verifiable direct support for ANT and to be able to communicate this numerical (anonymous) information to press or other legitimate enquirers;
+a) to enable us to know the scale of verifiable direct support for ANTs and to be able to communicate this numerical (anonymous) information to press or other legitimate enquirers;

-b) to address funding requests and information to funders, volunteers and supporters relevant to the activities and aims of ANT and to encourage them to take part in, or support, specific actions.
+b) to address funding requests and information to funders, volunteers and supporters relevant to the activities and aims of ANTs and to encourage them to take part in, or support, specific actions.

 It is our responsibility to protect the information given to us by funders, volunteers and supporters according to data protection legislation law and good ethical practice.
 We will meet this responsibility through physical, administrative and technical safeguards (as detailed below).
 Our responsibility applies to information in all formats – oral, written and electronic.
 The safeguards will apply to all stages of handling personal information including collection, use, disclosure, access, storage, transfer, copying, modification and disposal.

 All funders, supporters and volunteers have the right to withdraw from communication at any point.
-This can be done by emailing firstname.lastname@example.org.
+This can be done by contacting us here

 We will only use the information we do hold for specified and legitimate purposes (eg. creating and maintaining a mailing list, informing of progress, inviting opinions or asking for help) and we will not share personal information in any manner unless we are given express consent to do so.

-We will only ask for the information we need for a specified and legitimate purpose and will not ask for excessive or irrelevant information.
+We will not ask for excessive or irrelevant information.
 On occasions, this may include anonymised personal information for monitoring and evaluation required by our funders.
 You are not obliged to answer such questions if you consider them intrusive.